Non-shedding dogs are an ideal choice if you or a family member struggle with allergies.

 And, don’t make the mistake of thinking having non-shedding dogs eliminates the need for grooming.
 Most of these dogs require daily brushing and the help of a professional groomer.

-Considering non-shedding dogs and want to know more?
+Considering hypoallergenic dogs and want to know more?

-The talented crew at Gehrgich & Co. put together this beautiful graphic listing non-shedding dogs.
+The talented crew at Gehrgich & Co. put together this helpful graphic listing dogs that don’t shed, many of which fall into the toy dog category.